 Hepatitis D and E are rare in the U.S. Hepatitis D only causes an infection when hepatitis B is present and can make that infection more severe.
 It is usually spread by exposure to blood or infected needles.
 Hepatitis E is spread in a similar fashion to hepatitis A and is found primarily in Asia, the Middle East, Africa, and Central and South America, although increasing numbers of cases are being recognized in persons in the United States who have not traveled to these areas.
 Hepatitis E can rarely cause chronic hepatitis in persons whose immune system is not working properly.

 Signs and symptoms of viral hepatitis correspond to those of hepatitis in general.
 See the section on Signs and Symptoms for detailed information.

-There are a variety of antibody and antigen tests that are available to help diagnose and/or monitor hepatitis caused by the specific hepatitis viruses.
+There are a variety of blood tests that are available to help diagnose and/or monitor hepatitis caused by the specific hepatitis viruses.
 For testing information on the most common causes of viral hepatitis, see the pages on hepatitis A, B, and C or see the summary information on them in the table below.

 Summary Table: Most common causes of viral hepatitis